Corliss Waitman: Pittsburgh Steelers (third stint)

 On September 9, 2024, Waitman again signed with the Steelers following a season-ending injury to Cameron Johnston.

-During his 2024 campaign, Waitman punted a total of 65 times.
-He averaged out at 46.4 yards per punt and punted inside the 20-yard line 27 times.
-His longest punt was for 71 yards in a game versus division rivals Baltimore Ravens, which the Steelers won 18-16.
-Waitman made his postseason debut in the Steelers’ 28-14 loss to the Ravens on January 11, 2025.
+In 2024, Waitman punted 65 times and averaged out at 46.4 yards per punt and punted inside the 20-yard line 27 times.
+His longest punt was for 71 yards in a game versus division rivals Baltimore Ravens, which the Steelers narrowly won 18–16.
+Waitman made his postseason debut in the Steelers’ 28–14 loss to the Ravens on January 11, 2025.
 During that game, he punted five times for a combined 257 yards (51.4 average).

-In 2025, he returned to the Steelers to compete with Johnston for the punter position during training camp and the team’s preseason games.
-With Johnston released on August 25, Waitman officially became the Steelers’ starting punter for a second consecutive season.
+In 2025, Waitman returned to the Steelers to compete with Johnston for the punter position during training camp and the team’s preseason games.
+With Johnston released on 25 August, Waitman officially became the Steelers’ starting punter for a second consecutive season.

+San Francisco 49ers

+On March 18, 2026, the San Francisco 49ers signed Waitman to a one-year contract.